 The COBOL sp2 Documentation should provide answers to most of your questions.
 Please study the documentation carefully before calling for assistance.
-If after reviewing the User Guide and Reference Manual, you are still unsure of the solution to your problem, please call the telephone number on the first page of the User Guide or Reference Manual.
-You will also find the world wide web address, facsimile number, e-mail address and ftp site address on the first page if you wish to send your question by fax or modem.
+If after reviewing the User Guide and Reference Manual, you are still unsure of the solution to your problem, please send an email to the address on the first page of this User Guide.